 The Perpendicular Mode command should be issued prior to executing Read/Write/Format commands that access a disk drive with perpendicular recording capability.
 With this command, the length of the Gap2 field and VCO enable timing can be altered to accommodate the unique requirements of these drives.
-Table 31 describes the effects of the WGATE and GAP bits for the Perpendicular Mode command.
+Table 48 describes the affects of the WGATE and GAP bits for the Perpendicular Mode command.
 Upon a reset, the FDC will default to the conventional mode (WGATE = 0, GAP = 0).